 While the prints help clients visualize the plans, there’s a downside.
 The rasterization leads to the loss of vital, structured geometric, and semantic information.
 The loss of this information makes it impossible to analyze, synthesize, or modify the models.
 Furthermore, the creator cannot even post-process the now raster floorplans.

 These issues are further compounded by the difficulty in recovering this lost information from the raster floorplan image.
 For a long time, this has been a problem plaguing players in the architectural industry.
 As if that’s not enough, the issue poses two additional challenges.
 For one, a floorplan must fulfill advanced semantic and geometric parameters.
 An example of these parameters is that the walls defining the external boundary or even certain rooms must form a closed 1D loop.
 The second challenge is that these advanced parameters vary from one drawing to another because houses have different numbers of rooms.
 However, solving these challenges depends on recovering this information in the first place, which was somewhat of a tall order.
+Therefore there is a ongoing need to convert floorplans to CAD.

 Thus, in their study, Chen Liu, Jiajun Wu, Pushmeet Kohli, and Yasutaka Furukawa proposed a solution to the initial data loss problem, which would then resolve the resultant conundrum.
 They acknowledged the existence of techniques aimed at addressing the raster floorplan conversion to vector issues using a combination of low-level image processing trial-and-error methods.
 However, these methods couldn’t tackle the problems fully.